-In preparation for your upcoming dental implant procedure, our team at Columbian Square Dental want you to feel comfortable and confident in your restorative treatment.
+In preparation for your upcoming dental implant procedure, our team at Columbian Square Dental wants you to feel comfortable and confident in your restorative treatment.
 Our dentists strive to provide all the necessary information you need, but should you still have questions, we encourage you to reach out to us.
-If you want to know more about the cost of your procedure, how successful it will be, or even the terminology used, we invite you to look at the following list of dental implant FAQs.
+If you want to know more about the cost of your procedure, how successful it will be, or even the terminology used, we invite you to look at the following list of dental implant frequently asked questions.

 Every dental insurance policy is different, which means while you might have one type of coverage, your colleague might have another.
 Unfortunately, most companies do not cover dental implant placement; however, portions of the process may be covered all or in part by your dental insurance.
 These include: